rodneyshupe/Cookbook/Recipes/SoupsAndStews/SplitPeaAndHamSoup.rst

 Ingredients
 -----------

 - 2 1/4 cups dried split peas
 - 2 quarts cold water
--  1 1/2 - 2 pounds ham bone with meat
+- 1 1/2 - 2 pounds (680 g - 900 g) ham bone with meat
 - 2 onions, thinly sliced
 - 1/2 teaspoon salt
 - 1/4 teaspoon ground black pepper
 - 1 pinch dried marjoram
 - 3 stalks celery, chopped
 - 3 carrots, chopped
 - 1 potato, diced

 Directions
 ----------

 1. In a large stock pot, cover peas with 2 quarts cold water and soak overnight.
-If you need a faster method, simmer the peas gently for 2 minutes, and then soak for l hour.
+If you need a faster method, simmer the peas gently for 2 minutes, and then soak for 1 hour.
 2. Once peas are soaked, add ham bone, onion, salt, pepper and marjoram.
    Cover, bring to boil and then simmer for 1 1/2 hours, stirring occasionally.